xephora/Threat-Remediation-Scripts/OneLaunch/readme.md

 - An update to OneLaunch seem to have broke the existing script.
 I've updated and optimized the script.
 - Thank you to @mcrommert for reporting the issue https://github.com/xephora/Threat-Remediation-Scripts/issues/3.

+### Updates 05-25-2023

+The following paths, registry keys, tasks, shortcuts were added to the remediation script:

+- shortcut `OneLaunchChromium.lnk` will be removed from users startup folder.
+- Tasks `ChromiumStartupProxy` and `OneLaunchUpdateTask` will be removed from both Filesystem and Registry Hive
+- Key `OneLaunchChromium` will be removed from the registry hive.